as-ideas/headliner/README.md

 * Extensible for different encoder-decoder models
 * Works on large text data

-Read the documentation at: [https://as-ideas.github.io/headliner/](https://as-ideas.github.io/headliner/)
+For more details on the library, read the documentation at: [https://as-ideas.github.io/headliner/](https://as-ideas.github.io/headliner/)

 Headliner is compatible with Python 3.6 and is distributed under the MIT license.